Augmented Reality Vs Virtual Reality: Key Differences

 Research studies from Statista state that the global market size for AR/VR/MR will be 29.26 billion US dollars in 2022, and it will rise by USD 100 billion by 2026.

-Because of the increasing demand for AR/VR devices, users continue to consume AR/VR content, which results in an increasing demand for content creators to produce more content.
+Because of the increasing demand for AR/VR devices, users continue to consume more content, which increases demand for more content production.

 Also Read: AR/VR Advantages And Disadvantages